JasonLeisure/games/README.md

-### Updates to files 10/13/2023 Added in Trivia Tasker game.
+### Updates to files 10/13/2023 Added in Trivia Tasker game and Puck Man game.
+Next game I am working on is with my group.

 ### Updates to files 10/12/2023 Added in games two blackjack games high stakes and twenty-one.